py5coding/py5book/reference/sketch_window_resize.rst

 Changing the window size will clear the drawing canvas.
 If you do this, the :doc:`sketch_width` and :doc:`sketch_height` variables will change.

-This method provides the same funcationality as :doc:`py5surface_set_size` but without the need to interact directly with the :doc:`py5surface` object.
+This method provides the same functionality as :doc:`py5surface_set_size` but without the need to interact directly with the :doc:`py5surface` object.

 Underlying Processing method: windowResize